adityamangal410/portfolio_v2/README.md

 Follow these steps to review changes locally before merging:

 1. **Install Quarto** by downloading it from [quarto.org](https://quarto.org/docs/get-started/).
-2. Install Python packages used for rendering with `pip install ipykernel pyyaml nbformat nbclient`.
+2. Install Python packages used for rendering with `pip install -r requirements.txt`.
 3. Clone the repository and check out the pull request branch.
 4. Run `quarto render` to build the site and ensure it compiles without errors.
 5. Preview the result with `quarto preview` and browse to `http://localhost:4200`.